csLiKevin/Muse/README.md

 ### Running Out of Disk Space

 Docker containers grow overtime as you add music.
-If you run out of disk space Docker will encounter errors and cause your radio station to crash.
+If you run out of disk space, Docker will encounter errors and cause your radio station to crash.

 Also `docker` commands won't execute because the system cannot create files in the `/tmp` directory.